The answers you need, conveniently from your couch.

 How much will the plans cost?

-Garage and basement square footage is discounted!
+Garage and basement square footage is cheaper!

 Multi-unit developments, commercial buildings, and etc. estimated uniquely per project.